SDK Installation

 </html>Other frameworks

-The SDK works with any framework or static site generator -- Astro, Gatsby, Nuxt, SvelteKit, WordPress, Shopify, and more.
-The pattern is always the same: add the script tag to your site's <head>.
+The SDK works with any framework or static site generator (Astro, Gatsby, Nuxt, SvelteKit, WordPress, Shopify, and more).
+The pattern is always the same: add the preconnect link and both script tags to your site's <head>.

 For framework-specific details and edge cases, see Framework Guides.